 Food & Snacks

 The WJH Café/Lounge, in the basement (Room B3) is a comfortable place to eat and talk.
 The lounge is open 24 hours a day, seven days a week.
 Vending machines provide a variety of sandwiches, salads, soup, pastries, fruit, beverages, yogurt, and other snacks.
 There is a coffee machine in the 2nd floor lounge.
-The vending machines take cash, coins, or Crimson Cash cards, and there is a bill changer that will accept up to $20 bills (note: you'll get it all back in quarters)
+The vending machines take cash, coins, or Crimson Cash, and there is a bill changer that will accept up to $20 bills (note: you'll get it all back in quarters)

 There is a public copier in Room B13 (basement).
-This machines is equipped and operated with Crimson Cash card readers only, and currently cost 10¢ per copy.
+This machine is equipped and operated with a Crimson Cash card reader only, and copies currently cost 10¢ per copy.
 For information on Crimson Cash options, visit the Crimson Cash website.
 Harvard University Mail Services (HUMS) offers a wide variety of print services for brochures, flyers, posters, etc. Please visit their website at http://hums.harvard.edu/print-services for your reproduction needs.
 There are also a number of copy shops in Harvard Square that will also do your copying and they are a good alternative to DIY.
 Some of them will pick up and deliver bulk copying.
 For a handy link to Harvard Square businesses go to www.harvardsquare.com.

 Please note that according to strict USPS regulations, outgoing mail or packages that weigh 16 ounces or more may not be dropped in the letterbox, nor left for pickup in the bin below the USPS letterbox.
 They must be personally hand-delivered to a member of the mail crew ("a known mailer" in official USPS lingo), or they will be rejected by the Post Office, and sent back to WJH.
-You can thank Ted Kaczynski (the Unibomber) for this.
+You can thank Ted Kaczynski (aka the Unibomber) for this.
 Visit the USPS website for further info regarding the U.S. mails at http://www.usps.com.
 Any suspicious looking mail or packages should not be opened, and should be reported to HUPD (5-1212).
 After you’ve contacted police, please notify WJH Building Operations also (5-3801).

 Single stream recycling and compost bins are located in the café/lounge, in the mail and copier areas, elevator lobbies, and in the kitchenettes on all floors.
 You can place all of your recyclable items in them.
 Please empty and rinse all containers!
 Please, no drinking glasses, windows, mirrors, paint and aerosol cans, plastic bags or other non-recyclable plastic items.
 Check bin labels for acceptable items.
 A bin for recycling used batteries is located in the basement, room B22.
 Flattened cardboard boxes can be left outside your office at the end of the day for collection.
 Please mark them "recycle."
 Computers and other electronics can be dumped in the big, blue cloth hamper in room B22.
+Compostable items should be placed in the compost bins (there are small ones in the kitchenettes on each floor, and large ones in the basement lounge, the library, and outside the 15th floor kitchen.
+There will soon be compost/recycling/trash bins placed in the courtyard.

 To place a request for telephone service, occupants must first set up an account with the financial unit of their respective departments: